Skip to content

 Score the list, pick the winners

-Sort the topic list by Opportunity Score and the prioritisation problem genuinely solves itself.
-The topics at the top of the list are the ones where the door is widest open right now where a strong piece of content has the highest chance of taking the citation back.
-The team that used to argue for half a meeting about which topic to publish next can now point to the score and move on, which is exactly the kind of decision compression that changes the throughput of a content team.
+Sort the topic list by Opportunity Score and prioritisation solves itself.
+The topics on top are where the door is widest open and a strong piece of content has the highest chance of taking the citation.
+Point to the score and move on.

 Why Teams Choose RANKO